 Supplements

-Collagen is a protein that is commonly discussed in relation to structure, support, and connective tissues throughout the body.
-It is naturally present in the skin, joints, bones, and other tissues that require strength and flexibility.
+Collagen is a structural protein commonly discussed in relation to connective tissues, flexibility, and long-term physical structure throughout the body.
+It is naturally present in skin, tendons, cartilage, bones, and other tissues that require both strength and adaptability.

 Seasonal allergies, also known as hay fever, affect millions of people each year.
 As the seasons change, many experience sneezing, congestion, itchy eyes, and other bothersome symptoms triggered by airborne allergens.
 By understanding what causes these reactions and applying practical strategies, you can minimize discomfort and enjoy the changing seasons with greater ease.